sebastianknopf/stopmonitor/README.md

 ### Configuration
 The configuration YAML file enables you to customize the stopmonitor instance for your needs.
 See [config/default.yaml](./config/default.yaml) for further assistance.

+You can configure different adapters for departure (and stop lookup) as well as situations.
+If you want to disable displaying situations, set the property `app.adapters.situations` to `null` explicitly.

 ## Templating
 The application is designed to be as flexible as possible by using templates.
 There're two types of templates: The *layout templates* describe the layout of the departure monitor (including heading, footer, images, colors, ...).
 Layout templates are rendered using Jinja2 as template engine.
 The *departure templates* describe one row for one departure item (with different handling of route colors, displaying realtime information, cancellations, ...).
 Departure templates are rendered using underscore.js as template engine.